TME520/TiMiNoo/MANUAL.md

 >
 > **Age range**: 7 to 77 years old

 TiMiNoo ("Tee Me Noo") is a virtual cat providing minimal distraction, fully office-compatible, single button action, no sound, no death.
 The cat is different on each run, its characteristics (appetite, cleanliness, cleverness, playfulness) are randomly picked at startup.

-TiMiNoo has been created with busy people in mind: The gameplay is very simple and fluid on purpose, as this game is meant to be enjoyed in a work environment.
+It has been created with busy people in mind: The gameplay is very simple and fluid on purpose, as this game is meant to be enjoyed in a work environment.

 TiMiNoo is a simple yet feature-rich virtual cat, a companion for busy days: Cuddle, Feed, Educate, Wash and Entertain your very own furry companion.
 Tamagotchi lovers could compare it to a Nano.

 # Features
 ## Single button gameplay
 Wanting a gameplay as simple as can be, a single button solution seemed very appealing.
-Click once or click repeatedly depending on the action, that's it.'
+Click once or click repeatedly depending on the action, that's it.
 ## No sound
 I love having a virtual pet on my desk at work, but I also need to preserve my workflow from distractions.
 No beeping sounds is what I need.
 ## 2 mini games